duplocloud/docs/faq.md

 Absolutely!
 In fact, more than half of our customers have no DevOps team.
 With our managed service offering, we handle your deployments, act as the first line of defense for any issues, and are constantly involved in daily tasks like CI/CD updates, etc.

 The DuploCloud team acts as your extended DevOps team, assisting with white glove environment setup and daily operations with 24x7 Slack and/or email support.
-We cover what is supported in the DuploCloud platform, as well as assist with your cloud provider's requirements.&#x20;
+We cover what is supported in the DuploCloudplatform, as well as assist with your cloud provider's requirements.

 After the initial onboarding of the platform, we recommend that you engage the DuploCloud team as your second line of defense by setting up an internal triage process of your own.
-We can assist you in setting up this process.&#x20;
+We can assist you in setting up this process.

 {% hint style="info" %}
 DuploCloud is your extended DevOps team!
 We are available 24x7 on your Slack channel, by phone, and by email.
 {% endhint %}

+### Integrating DuploCloud with Jira

+To enhance your project management capabilities, DuploCloud can be integrated with Jira.
+Follow the specific configuration steps outlined in the DuploCloud documentation or user guide to connect DuploCloud with your Jira account, ensuring a seamless integration that allows for efficient tracking and management of your projects directly from DuploCloud.

 ### Can I make changes directly in the cloud account managed by DuploCloud?